esphome/esphome-docs/components/display/nextion.rst

 Rendering Lambda
 ----------------

-With Nextion displays, a dedicated chip on the display itself does the whole rendering. esphomelib can only send *instructions* to the display to tell it *how* to render something and *what* to render.
+With Nextion displays, a dedicated chip on the display itself does the whole rendering.
+ESPHome can only send *instructions* to the display to tell it *how* to render something and *what* to render.

 First, you need to use the `Nextion Editor <https://nextion.itead.cc/resources/download/nextion-editor/>`__ to